-The UK Working Time Regulations 1998 (Regulations) are the UK enactment of EU Working Time Directive measures to improve the safety and health of workers at work.
+The UK Working Time Regulations 1998 (Regulations) are the UK enactment of EU Working Time Directive measures (which is now retained EU law) to improve the safety and health of workers at work.
 The Regulations contain key elements aimed at managing workforce health and safety protection.
 They apply equally to employees and workers.

 As a reminder, the Regulations support workers health and safety by requiring all employers to take reasonable steps to ensure that:

 - each worker's average working time (including overtime) does not exceed 48 hours per week;